SKrotkih/TwilioCallKitQuickstart/README.md

 There are two projects:
 - TwilioUiKitQuickstart - xcode project where main view controller implemented with UIKit (storyboard)
 - TwilioSwiftUiQuickstart - xcode project where content view of main view controller implemented with SwiftUI
+- TwilioVoicePackage - local swift package (SPM) with refactored Twilio Voice Quickstart project codebase.
+Used by previous (UIKit and SwiftUI) projects.

 To start using this code you should get an access token.
 Implement TwilioAccessTokenFetcher for that.